- If you are dependent on (addicted to) nicotine and want to quit smoking or vaping, there are medicines that can help.

-Nicotine is the addictive chemical found in tobacco.
-If you find it difficult to cut down or stop using products containing tobacco such as cigarettes, you may have nicotine dependence (also known as addiction).
+Nicotine is the addictive chemical found in tobacco and most vapes.
+If you find it difficult to cut down or stop using products containing tobacco, such as cigarettes, or vapes, you may have nicotine dependence (also known as addiction).

 Here are some signs that you may be nicotine dependent:

-- You smoke within 30 minutes of waking up.
+- You smoke or vape within 30 minutes of waking up.